learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Getting Started

-Fork and clone this lesson into your local environment.
+**Fork and clone** this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Run `learn test` as you work to see your test progress.
+Run `npm test` as you work to see your test progress.

 ## Review HTML Basics